abhisheksaini22244/-RandomQuoteGenerator-frontend/README.md

 link for the project : https://abhisheksaini22244.github.io/-RandomQuoteGenerator-frontend/
-he Build Random Quote Generator project is a beginner-level project that involves creating a web page that displays random quotes to the user when they click a button.
+The Random Quote Generator project is a beginner-level project that involves creating a web page that displays random quotes to the user when they click a button.
 The project typically uses HTML, CSS, and JavaScript to create a simple, yet functional application.

 The main idea behind this project is to use JavaScript to randomly select a quote from an array of quotes and display it on the web page.
 The project also involves creating a button that, when clicked, triggers the JavaScript function to display a new quote.